Why the Equality Act?

 HRC’s Work to Support the Equality Act

-Before the Equality Act’s introduction, HRC released new polling that shows support for federal non-discrimination protections exceeds even marriage equality.
+Before the Equality Act was introduced for the first time, HRC released new polling showing that support for federal non-discrimination protections exceeds even marriage equality.
 Likely voters support workplace non-discrimination protections by a massive 78 percent to 16 percent margin.
 This includes support from 90 percent of likely Democratic voters, two-thirds (64 percent) of likely Republican voters, and 70 percent of observant Christians.
 Moreover, nearly 60 percent of voters are less likely to support a candidate who doesn’t support such protections for LGBTQ people, including 61 percent of Independent voters and 58 percent of Catholic voters.

 The overwhelming majority of America’s leading businesses already address workplace fairness for LGBTQ employees, recognizing that equality is good for the bottom line.
-Among Fortune 500 companies, 92% have sexual orientation non-discrimination protections in place, and 82% have gender identity.
-But we still need a federal standard that treats all employees the same.
+Among Fortune 500 companies, 92 percent have sexual orientation non-discrimination protections in place, and 82 percent have protections based on gender identity.
+These protections signal a critical sea change for private support of nondiscrimination protections.
+However uniform federal standards remain essential for workers across the country.

-Eighty-eight businesses have signed onto HRC's Business Coalition for the Equality Act.
-This group publicly support the federal fix to a patchwork of state and municipal protections that present challenges to employee mobility and safety.
+That is why HRC launched the Business Coalition for the Equality Act, a group of more than 100 leading U.S. employers that support the federal fix to a patchwork of state and municipal non-discrimination protections that present challenges to employee mobility and safety.
 Equality is good for business, and these business leaders have endorsed legislation that follows their decades of experience and success in establishing consistent non-discrimination protections based on sexual orientation and gender identity.